uyuni-project/uyuni-rfc/README.md

 The Uyuni team expects that all development work is tracked in GitHub issues.
 Please validate that a related issue exists (or create one otherwise) before starting to implement any accepted RFC.

+### RFC Status Definition
+To keep our proposal process transparent and manageable, we use the following labels to categorize the status of Request for Comments (RFCs):

+**label:deferred:** This proposal contains a solid idea that aligns with Uyuni's goals, but it is not a priority for the current roadmap.
+We are closing it to keep the active queue focused, but it remains a candidate for future implementation when resources or architectural dependencies allow.

+**label:stale:** This label is applied to RFCs that have seen no activity or feedback from the author for an extended period.
+These are closed to prevent the backlog from becoming outdated, but they can be reconsidered if a contributor steps forward to drive the discussion again.

+**label:superseded:** This indicates that the problem described has been addressed by a different RFC, a direct Pull Request, or a change in the project's technical direction.
+This RFC is closed in favor of the newer solution linked in the comments.

 - - -

 This RFC process owes its inspiration to the [React RFC process], [Yarn RFC process], [Rust RFC process], and [Ember RFC process].